 Do you ever find yourself wondering what will happen in 10, 20 or 30 years – and whether your job will still be around?
 Or are you excited to be on the cutting edge and to help shape the future?
-If you answered yes to either of these, then perhaps you should future proof your career.
+If you answered yes to either of these, then perhaps you should future-proof your career.

 What does it mean to future-proof something?
-Simply, it’s the concept of anticipating what is likely to happen in the future – both positive and negative – and cultivating effective methods of minimising the negative, while maximising the positive.
+Simply, it’s the concept of anticipating what is likely to happen in the future – both positive and negative – and cultivating effective methods of minimizing the negative, while maximizing the positive.
 For careers, this means looking ahead at trends, forecasts and industry predictions, and taking steps to determine that what you do now will be as valuable in the future as it is in the present.
 But if the future seems bleak for you, then there are a number of things you can, and should, consider doing.

 Here’s how to stay ahead of the pack in an ever-evolving workforce.

 Steps to start future-proofing your career in any industry

 We’re now entering a time where the lines between humans and machines are blurred.
 Artificial intelligence (AI) can process incredible amounts of data and give deep insights into how we live, that will change everything from how we allocate resources and reduce waste.
 AI can influence how we create art and even how we form communities.
 Machine learning, increased automation and robotic manufacturing will disrupt many industries, leading to more efficient work processes.

 Unfortunately, this also means that some jobs will become automated, and those with outdated skills will struggle to find employment, while those who have upskilled with relevant qualifications will flourish.

 Fortunately, there are many ways you can ensure you’ll be ready for the jobs of the future.
 Here are 10 simple steps to future-proof your career: